Upon completion of a PhD degree in health services research, the student will be able to:

 - Organize a team of colleagues necessary to undertake the data gathering and analytical tasks;

 - Achieve mastery of basic statistical and epidemiological computation techniques;

 - Execute quantitative and qualitative analytical techniques appropriate to the research design and data studied;

 - Draw appropriate conclusions about the research undertaken;

 - Prepare appropriate reports and scholarly publications and participate in conference presentations in order to appropriately influence relevant state-of-the-art practice.

 Students will also participate in appropriate instructional activities, professional organizations and other professional and/or community-linked exercises in order to prepare for their professional careers.
-The Ph.D. student is expected to embrace and work towards excelling at teaching and/or research responsibilities as s/he progresses through program.
+The PhD student is expected to embrace and work toward excelling at teaching and/or research responsibilities as they progress through program.